HallLabs/tracy_matdb/README.md

     DESTINATION_PATH="~/" \
     ./deploy_aws.sh
 ```
+- Note that in line definitions of environment variables don't leak out into outer name space.
+Which is great!
 Fill in the above information to facilitate a connection to your remote aws instance.
 If your `DESTINATION_URL` format differs, just use the one you are give from the `aws` console.

 ## Setup Remote Machine